Ombre: Two-handed Ombre

 Ombre may be played sometimes by two players, for lack of a third person.
 It is played exactly as for three hands, but a whole suit is removed from the pack, either Diamonds or Hearts, so that 30 cards remain.
 Deal eight cards in batches of 2's and stock the remaining 12 on the table.
 Ombre may take as many cards as he wants up to eight and the other player may take the rest.
 When the trump is named, the player is paid for Matadors.
 Ombre is intended to make five tricks to win the stake.
 If the tricks are divided by four, the game is then considered "Remise".
 If the other player makes five, he wins by "Codille".

 Four-handed Ombre

 In this variation, first described in 1669 in Zaragoza, usually only three players are active at a time.
 The player opposite the dealer sits out, but takes part in the payment after the play as though he were a defender.
 If three players pass, the fourth player picks up all 13 cards from the stock and discards four.
 He chooses trump then and plays as declarer against the other three, who cannot exchange any cards, since the stock is already used up.
 The contract counts as "Entrada".
+This version was also played in Germany where the fourth player was called the King (König) or, in Low German, the "one who sits still" (Stillsitter).